xpgram/advance-wars/README.md

 For now, anyway.
 Main limitation is art.
 Also, too many players makes for a <i>slooow</i> game.

 Each splash screen is dynamically color-adjusted to the team it's representing, which is *not* something I do for the troops spritesheet.
-I actually wrote a [python script](/docs/get-palette-swap.py) to extract color palettes from png's to make building this feature simpler.
+I actually wrote a [python script](/docs/get-palette-swap.py) to extract color palettes from png's to make building this feature easier, so perhaps one day.

 ![](/docs/demo-reels/turn-splash.gif)